Ductwork vs

 HVAC

-The answer to 'ductwork vs' is that ductwork and ductless systems are two main options for heating and cooling a home.
-Ductwork uses a network of metal or flexible ducts to distribute air throughout a home, while ductless systems use individual air handling units in each room without the need for ducts.
+The answer to 'ductwork vs' is that ductwork and ductless HVAC systems each have their own advantages and disadvantages.
+Ductwork is a traditional forced-air system that distributes heated or cooled air through a network of ducts throughout a home.
+Ductless systems, also called mini-splits, use individual air handling units in each room connected to an outdoor compressor, eliminating the need for extensive ductwork.

 Frequently Asked Questions